ipni/specs/reader-privacy.md

 ​
 ## Background
 ​
-Network indexers build their indexes by ingesting chains of Advertisements.
+IPNI builds its indexes by ingesting chains of Advertisements.
 Advertisement is a construct that allows Storage Providers to publish their CIDs in bulk (FIL deals) instead of doing that individually for each CID.
-A group of CIDs is represented by a unique ContextID as can be seen on the diagram below:
+A group of CIDs is represented by a ContextID that is unique per provider as can be seen on the diagram below:
 ​
 ![Index building flow](resources/readers-privacy-1.png)